takashim0101/mini-insar-pipeline/mini-insar-pipeline/TROUBLESHOOTING.md

 **Problem:** The processing script (e.g., `generate_report.py` or `run_gpt.py`) terminates abruptly with a "Killed" message, without a clear error traceback.

 **Cause:** The "Killed" message typically indicates that the process ran out of available memory (RAM) and was terminated by the operating system (or Docker's resource limits).
 Scientific computing tasks, especially InSAR processing, are highly memory-intensive.

+> **Note:** InSAR processing can take a significant amount of time (15 minutes to over an hour for a pair of full Sentinel-1 SLC scenes).
+A long-running process is not necessarily an error.
+Only investigate if the process truly hangs without any output for an extended period, or if it explicitly terminates with a "Killed" message.

 **Resolution:**